-When lit, the green LED (SB\PWR1) indicates that the system is ON, in sleep mode, or in soft-off mode, a reminder that you should shut down the system and unplug the power cable before removing or plugging in any motherboard component.
+When lit, the green LED (SB_PWR) indicates that the system is ON, in sleep mode, or in soft-off mode, a reminder that you should shut down the system and unplug the power cable before removing or plugging in any motherboard component.

-Install only 1.5V AGP cards on this motherboard!
+Install only 1.5V AGP cards on this motherboard to prevent damage to your AGP card or motherboard.